 All new recruits to EGA undergo health and safety training, which is complemented by on-the-job training.

 All EGA contractors and sub-contractors are also required to comply with EGA’s health and safety processes and procedures.

-EGA is certified to Occupational Health and Safety Management System (OHSAS) 18001 and at Al Taweelah we are certified by Occupational Health and Safety Abu Dhabi (OHSAD).
+EGA is certified to Occupational Health and Safety Management System (OHSAS) 18001 and at Al Taweelah we are certified by Abu Dhabi Occupational Safety and Health Center (OSHAD).

 EGA is a member of the International Aluminium Institute and the Gulf Aluminium Council Environment, Health and Safety Committees.